NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

     ray.init(_redis_password=args.redis_password, address=os.environ["ip_head"])
     num_cpus = args.num_cpus - 1
 ```

-Focus on the first statement.
 Since on local mode you don't need a server for communication between nodes, you only need to setup ray to run on a local mode: `ray.init(local_mode=args.local_mode)`.
 The next line denotes the number of CPU cores you want to use.
 Remember that RLlib always allocates one CPU core, even if you put `--num-cpus=0`, hence you subtract one from your total number of cores.

 ## Run experiments with Tune

 This is the final step in this basic trainer.
-Using Tune's `tune.run` function, you will initiate the agent training.
+Using Tune's `tune.run` function, you will initiate the agent training process.
 This function takes three basic arguments:
 * RL algorithm (string): It is defined in the `--run` flag.
 * `stop` (dictionary): Provide a criterion to stop training (in this example is the number of training iterations, stop training when iterations reach 10,000).
 * `config` (dictionary): Basic information for training, contains the OpenAI Gym environment name, number of CPUs/GPUs, and possible others.